ofsangminlee/glob_str_serv/README.md

 Now you can automatically generate all results by running Makefile using `GNU Make`.
 If you are using a Unix-based OS (e.g., Linux, macOS), in your terminal at the subfolder `src`, run `make all`.
 This command will erase all the results in the `output` and `doc` folders and regenerate them.
 In this repository, due to storage limitations, the `output` and `doc` folders are intentionally left empty.
 Running `make all` will populate them with the generated results.

-For Windows users, you can either install `GNU Make for Windows` and follow the above steps.
+For Windows users, you can install `Windows Subsystem for Linux (WSL)` and follow the above steps.
 Alternatively, you can manually run the code files in the order outlined in `Makefile`. `Makefile` can be opened with text editors.

 ## Walkthrough: From Results Back to Code